wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Corrected problem with special HTML characters getting stripped out of dialog content when specifying in text box.
+* Added option to auto-resize dialog

 = 1.0.1 =
 * Upgraded fancybox plugin to latest version
 * Added option to specify number of times to display dialog